-Ms. Arrington stated that the prior tenant called DC Water in August 2020 to have their name removed from the account and state and state are was added to the account.
+Ms. Arrington stated that the prior tenant called DC Water in August 2020 to have their name removed from the account and state of the account.

 Ms. Black testified that the meter read taken on October 28, 2020 was not within the account billing cycle so that read was not used on the customers' bill.